Highest Precision & Safe Procedure – Your baby will be able to suckle immediately after the procedure.

-Inadequate facial development
+Inadequate facial development including

 This happens because during swallowing the tongue sits between the teeth in the front part not allowing the jaws to come together.

-b.The upper jaw does not develop fully resulting in
+b.
+1 The upper jaw does not develop fully resulting in crooked or crowded teeth:

-ii. the lower jaw being trapped inside the upper jaw this not allowed to grow properly as well.
+b.
+2 The upper jaw does not develop fully resulting in the lower jaw being trapped inside the upper jaw this not allowed to grow properly as well:

 They can be thin and membranous, thick and white, short, long or wide, extending from the margin of the tongue all the way to the lower front teeth, or so short and tight that they make a web connecting the tongue to the floor of the mouth.

 When they extend to the margin of the tongue, they cause a heart-shaped look at the front of the tongue and no tongue tip can be seen.

-- gum recession on individual teeth
+1. Gum recession on individual teeth.

 We can precisely and painlessly remove the tissue making it very comfortable for your baby.